instant-markdown/instant-markdown-d/README.md

 instant-markdown-d can be passed the full path of a script to execute right after the preview page is launched.
-On OS X, for example, an AppleScript can be used to change the size and position of the preview page On OS X, for example, an AppleScript can be used to change the size and position of the preview page.
+On OS X, for example, an AppleScript can be used to change the size and position of the preview page.